pongasoft/re-cmake/README.md

 * `/Users/Shared/ReasonStudios/JukeboxSDK_<RE_SDK_VERSION>/SDK` for macOS
 * `C:/Users/Public/Documents/ReasonStudios/JukeboxSDK_<RE_SDK_VERSION>/SDK` for Windows

-By default, the `RE2DRender` program needs to be unzipped and is expected to be a sibling of `SDK` but this can also be provided as an argument to `add_re_plugin`
+By default, the `RE2DRender` program needs to be unzipped and is expected to be a sibling of `SDK` but this can also be provided as an argument to `add_re_plugin`.

+If you want to use the (optional) `preview` command, by default, the `RE2DPreview` program needs to be unzipped and is expected to be a sibling of `SDK` but this can also be provided as an argument to `add_re_plugin`.

 `add_re_plugin`
 ---------------